lskerrett/Covid_and_Real_Estate_Canada/README.md

 <br>
 ### *The questions we hope to answer are: <br>*

-- Did the real state market was impacted positively or negatively by COVID-19?
+- How was the real state market impacted by COVID-19?
 - Is the impact different in small cities and big cities?
 <br>